-We included one controlled study that evaluated potential psychosocial effects and used 16 studies of test accuracy described in KQ 2 to calculate false-positive rates (1 minus positive predictive value).
+We included one controlled study that evaluated potential psychosocial effects114 and used 16 studies of test accuracy described in KQ 2 to calculate false-positive rates (1 minus positive predictive value).

-The one controlled study used the ALSPAC population-based cohort (N=4,473) to assess bullying.
-It prospectively compared children who had been offered state-provided preschool screening for amblyopia (at 37 months) with those who had not.
-They aimed to test the theory that preschool screening might reduce bullying.
+The one controlled study used the ALSPAC population-based cohort (N=4,473) to assess bullying.114 It prospectively compared children who had been offered state-provided preschool screening for amblyopia (at age 37 months) with those who had not.
+The study aimed to test the theory that preschool screening might reduce bullying.
 In theory, although patching treatment and wearing glasses may increase the risk of being bullied, preschool screening may result in greater likelihood that any needed patching treatment is concluded before school starts, thus avoiding potential psychosocial effects.
-The outcome measure was bullying victimization by age 8 assessed with a structured standard interview: children were asked whether they had repeatedly ( $\geq$ 4 times a month) been the victims of bullying.
+The outcome measure was bullying victimization by age 8 years assessed with a structured standard interview; children were asked whether they had repeatedly (\geq 4 times per month) been the victims of bullying.

-The study showed a reduction in school-aged bullying among patched children screened in preschool.
-Children offered screening had a lower likelihood of being bullied compared with those not screened earlier (25.7% vs. 47.1%, p=0.033; adjusted odds ratio 0.39 [95% CI, 0.16 to 0.92], adjusted for sex, paternal socioeconomic class, highest level of maternal education, type of housing).
+The study showed a reduction in school-age bullying among patched children screened in preschool.
+Children offered screening had a lower likelihood of being bullied compared with those not screened earlier (25.7% vs. 47.1%; p=0.033; adjusted OR, 0.39 [95% CI, 0.16 to 0.92], adjusted for sex, paternal socioeconomic class, highest level of maternal education, and type of housing).
 These effects were seen in children who were patched and not in those who were only prescribed glasses.
-These authors suggest that the findings indicate that earlier screening can potentially reduce psychosocial harms.
+The authors suggest that the findings indicate that earlier screening can potentially reduce psychosocial harms.

-The most frequently assessed potential harms of screening were false positives (that would lead to unnecessary referrals).
-In general, studies with a lower prevalence (<10%) of vision abnormalities showed much higher rates of false positives (usually >75%), while those with a high prevalence had lower false-positive rates (usually <35%) (Figure 3).
+The most frequently assessed potential harms of screening were false-positive results (that would lead to unnecessary referrals).
+In general, studies with a lower prevalence (<10%) of vision abnormalities showed much higher false-positive rates (usually >75%), while studies with a high prevalence had lower false-positive rates (usually <35%) (Figure 3).

-In seven studies with vision disorder prevalence more similar to the general population (from 1% to 8%), false-positive rates were generally high.
-Six of the seven studies found false-positive rates between 62 and 99 percent;77, 79, 80, 87, 89, 92, 103 rates ranged from 23 percent to 99 percent when considering all seven studies.77, 79, 80, 87, 89, 92, 103 The one study (N=270) that reported a lower false-positive rate was unlike the other studies in that it sampled a subset (rather than all) of those with normal screening results; participants were those who failed screening (n=29) plus a random sample of those that did not (n=241).
-It found false-positive rates of 46 percent and 23 percent for a manual approach to screening (Snellen E or Stycar-graded balls visual acuity test and Titmus stereotest) and for an Otago-type photoscreener, respectively.
-The seven studies with low prevalence of vision disorders evaluated the performance of the Retinomax autorefractor, Random Dot E, Stereo Smile II Stereoacuity Test, Otago-type photoscreener, Pediatric Vision Scanner, SureSight autorefractor, or a combination of manual screening tools.80, 92, 103
+In seven studies with vision disorder prevalence more similar to the general population (1% to 8%), false-positive rates were generally high.
+Six of the seven studies found false-positive rates between 62 and 99 percent;^{77, 79, 80, 87, 89, 103} rates ranged from 23 to 99 percent when considering all seven studies.^{77, 79, 80, 87, 89, 92, 103} The one study (N=270) that reported a lower false-positive rate was unlike the other studies in that it sampled a subset (rather than all) of children with normal screening results; participants were children who screened positive (n=29) plus a random sample of those who did not (n=241).92 It found false-positive rates of 46 and 23 percent for a manual approach to screening (Snellen E or Stycar-graded balls visual acuity tests and Titmus stereotest) and for an Otago-type photoscreener, respectively.
+The seven studies with low prevalence of vision disorders evaluated the performance of the Retinomax autorefractor,79 Random Dot E,^{77, 87} Stereo Smile II test,77 Otago-type photoscreener,91 Pediatric Vision Scanner,89 SureSight autorefractor,89 or a combination of manual screening tools.^{80, 92, 103}